kkinnear/zprint/doc/reference.md

 If both start-line-number and end-line-number are within the same gap between expressions, nothing will be formatted.

+If the start-line-number is missing but an end-line-number appears, the start-line-number will be zero.
+If the end-line-number is missing, but a start-line-number appears, then the range will be from the start-line-number to the end of the file.

 Note that zprint will not leave trailing spaces on a line, but this is only true for lines that are part of the range -- the other lines are untouched.